Contracts & Grants: Proposals

 Model Contract Language for Agreements with the State of California

 - To reduce inefficiency and to streamline contract negotiations, UCOP, CSU and the State Department of General Services established standardized terms for use in all new research, training or service agreements awarded after January 2016.
 A major change from prior practices is that the majority of the effort in securing a State award will be front loaded at the time of proposal.
 UC must provide the State with a proposal in advance of any award made.
 The proposal package consists of a cover sheet signed by the Office of Contracts and Grants, Scope of work (Schedule of Deliverables, List of Key Personnel, contact details, pre-existing data or works, Curriculum Vitae, Current and Pending Support), and Budget and Budget justification.
-Click Here for More Information.
+Click Here for a copy of the proposal template.

 To place your proposal in the queue for OCG assistance, complete a Grant Tracking System (GTS) record.
 GTS can be accessed via the UC ANR Portal.